Cairngorms, Outlander & Whisky Tour

 - Tomatin Distillery

 Come with us to explore some of the most stunningly beautiful scenery, stories and wildlife in the world-renowned Cairngorm National Park.
-Journey with us into the wild and rugged Cairngorm Mountain Range, and take in some of the most breath-taking and awe-inspiring views that Scotland has to offer, in the comfort of one of our 8-seater vehicles.
+Journey with us into the wild and rugged Cairngorm Mountain Range, and take in some of the most breath-taking and awe-inspiring views that Scotland has to offer.

 Some of the most stunning scenery in the world…

 We start our tour by travelling over the Slochd summit into the Strathspey and Badenoch region of the Highlands of Scotland, before making our way into the Cairngorm Mountains.
 Take in the fabulous vistas, as we ascend the Cairn Gorm mountain (meaning “blue cairns”) and investigate whether the peaks are dusted with snow.
 Perhaps you will come across some of the reindeer, the only herd of these magnificent creatures in the UK?

 Next, visit Loch Morlich, and gaze across to the Cairngorm mountain range from this absolutely stunning viewpoint.
 Hear all about the “Grey Man of Ben Macdui”, and some of the other folk tales about this beautiful freshwater loch.

 The Jacobite connection…